 In short, no. While we did not find a significant difference between the two varieties, our test results show that the store brand options, such as Target, Walmart, or Kirkland, perform marginally better or the same as the popular brands overall, and often they cost less.

 We tested diapers from two major big-box retailers this go around: Target and Costco.
-We concluded that individual diapers vary depending on the brand, and we cannot make an all-encompassing statement because it really just depends on the diaper.
-However, many popular options, big-box or no, place relatively low in the group.
-Kirkland and Pampers Pure are the only diapers that reached the top 10.
+We concluded that individual diapers vary depending on the brand, and we cannot make an all-encompassing statement because it just depends on the diaper.
+However, big-box or not, many popular options place relatively low in the group.
+Kirkland Signature Supreme and Pampers Pure are the only diapers that reached the top 10.
 Most of the Pampers and Huggies diapers have a disappointing performance coming in below average in the group of 18.
 It might be time to forget about the popular or well-known brand names in diapers if you want to find a truly excellent option.

 Leakage includes an analysis of how well the diaper contains leaks, so urine and other substances stay where they are supposed to be instead of outside the diaper on clothes and other things.
 Quick absorbency is a factor in leakage because fast-absorbing liquid can't escape, but leg elastic and gussets and the overall design also play a role.

 The top performers for leakage are Huggies Little Snugglers and Pampers Pure with 9s.
 Coming in a close second with 8s are Andy Pandy and Babyganics.
-Combined with absorbency tests, these results show Babyganics as a top contender with great results in both metrics.
-The diaper with the lowest leakage analysis result is Target Up and Up with a 2.
+Combined with absorbency tests, these results show Babyganics as a top contender with excellent results in both metrics.
+The diaper with the lowest leakage analysis result is Target Up & Up with a 2.

-Comfort may not be top of your diaper consideration list, but your little one will be wearing diapers just about every moment of every day, and comfort could make a difference to them.
+Comfort may not be top of your diaper consideration list, but your little one will be wearing diapers every day, and comfort could make a difference to them.
 Tight leg holes or itchy elastic can create unnecessary skin irritation and irritable behavior.

-We compared all of the diapers side-by-side for softness, padding, leg elastic, and more.
+We compared all diapers side-by-side for softness, padding, leg elastic, and more.
 Kirkland diapers came out on top in this metric with an impressive score of 9.
 These diapers almost feel like cloth and have some of the most skin-friendly leg hole elastic on the market.
 However, they weren't that impressive when it came to leakage and absorbency, so there is a trade-off in the design.
-Alternatively, Babyganics and Seventh Generation both earned an 8 for comfort and still impress in absorbency with 9 each.
+Alternatively, Babyganics and Seventh Generation earned 8s for comfort and still impress in absorbency with 9 each.
 Several other options earned 8s for comfort, but none of these were that impressive where it counts.
-The lowest-scoring for comfort is Nature Baby Care with a 3.
+The lowest scoring for comfort is Nature Babycare with a 3.
 This diaper has an almost paper feel, a design we assume aids in their claim of biodegradability but does nothing to keep little ones cozy.